 “No way!”
 I screamed, “If you have to die, you will die with your mother in your own home!”

 She just turned on her heels and left with a small backpack, with her war ID that all the 15-year-olds got in those bombing days.
 She was on her own.

 I let her go.
 I had no choice.
 Children grow up in war and peace, and in war even faster.

 When she came back in two days, still in one piece, we were both ten years older.
 I was broken, while she was mature.
 She smiled at me tenderly, kissed me and said, “Don’t worry mom, I will take care of you.
 Life is not so bad outside.
 But Sara and I decided to go back home.
 You need us.”

-If she were a boy, I guessed, she would probably be in the trenches.
 She started going out every day from that day on, with her group of friends from the neighborhood.
 They used to cruise the city and report on bombed buildings, available supplies, and other people’s needs.
 They were full of useful information and street smarts: they knew where one could get a battery, book, bulb, some medicine, and cigarettes.
 We called that the children’s service.
 They traded goods.
 Since the schools were closed the days were long and boring.
 Our children preferred to be active and outside, rather than to live in fear and passivity, protected by the parents.

 My daughter would bring home other children she met during her work, friends from school or streets.
 Every one of them had a different story, a different social background.
 Sometimes we, their parents, were also potential enemies, but they had one thing in common: they were a small army of vagabonds who wanted to keep their parents safe.